Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Introduction

-A set of hydrodynamical variables that are commonly used in RH includes the temperature, fluid velocity, and chemical potential.
-Although these quantities are well-defined in equilibrium, they lose their uniqueness when the equilibrium is disturbed: they can be varied, or redefined, without harming the constitutive relations.
-Different definitions of the hydrodynamical variables are often referred to as choosing a hydrodynamic frame~\cite{A4-Kovtun}.
-Traditionally one exhausts the frame choice freedom before proceeding any further calculation.
-Two common frame choices are Landau~\cite{Landau} and Eckart~\cite{Eckart} frames.
-However, it is known for years that first-order RH in both of these frames gives rise to the propagation of superluminal fluctuations~\cite{C1-Hiscock:1983zz,C2-Hiscock:1985zz,C3-Hiscock:1987zz}.
-To remedy this stability and causality (SC) problem, Muller, Israel, and Stewart (MIS) suggested that the RH's DoF have to be expanded to include new dynamical variables such as the viscous stress tenor~\cite{C4-Israel:1976qq,C5-Israel:1979wp,C6-Muller:1967zp}.
-In the MIS framework, the dynamics of the new variables is obtained using the second law of thermodynamics.
-These variables evolve such that they relax to their first-order forms.
-For the MIS framework to work, certain parameters need to satisfy non-trivial conditions~\cite{C7-Denicol:2008ha,C8-Pu:2009fj}.
+A set of hydrodynamic variables that are commonly used in RH includes the temperature, fluid velocity, and chemical potential.
+Although these quantities are well defined in equilibrium, they lose their uniqueness when the equilibrium is disturbed: they can be varied, or redefined, without harming the constitutive relations.
+Different definitions of the hydrodynamic variables are often referred to as choosing a hydrodynamic frame~\cite{A4-Kovtun}.
+Traditionally, one exhausts the frame choice freedom before proceeding with any further calculation.
+Two common frame choices are Landau-Lifshitz~\cite{Landau} and Eckart~\cite{Eckart} frames.
+However, it has been known for years that first-order RH in both of these frames gives rise to the propagation of superluminal and unstable fluctuations~\cite{C1-Hiscock:1983zz, C2-Hiscock:1985zz, C3-Hiscock:1987zz}.
+To remedy this stability and causality (SC) problem, M\"uller, Israel, and Stewart (MIS) suggested that the d.o.f.'s of RH have to be expanded to include new dynamical variables~\cite{C4-Israel:1976qq, C5-Israel:1979wp, C6-Muller:1967zp}.
+For example, the shear stress tensor is promoted to a dynamical variable.
+In the MIS framework, the dynamics of the new variables can be obtained using the second law of thermodynamics.
+These variables evolve such that they relax to their first-order forms in a finite time.
+For the MIS framework to be stable and causal, certain parameters need to satisfy nontrivial conditions~\cite{C7-Denicol:2008ha, C8-Pu:2009fj}.
 The existence of such conditions may have been a motivation for further inspection of the SC problem.
-One could ask if a formulation of the first-order hydrodynamics exists that resolves the SC problem without the introduction of new DoFs?
-The MIS dynamical variables are ad-hoc in the sense that they do not stem from the gradient expansion.
-Recently it has been claimed that such a formulation is possible~\cite{D1-Kovtun:2019hdm,D2-Bemfica:2019knx}.
-In this approach, one starts with the most general frame (GF) and looks for the conditions on the transport coefficients that ensure stability and casualty.
+One could ask if a formulation of the first-order hydrodynamics exists that resolves the SC problem without the introduction of new d.o.f.'s?
+It has been recently claimed that such a formulation is possible~\cite{D1-Kovtun:2019hdm, D2-Bemfica:2019knx}.
+In this approach, one starts with the most general frame (GF) and looks for the conditions on the transport coefficients that ensure stability and causality.
+In other words, the GF approach expands the number of parameters instead of adding new variables.